xoofx/xoofx.github.io/blog/2023-07-09-10x-performance-with-simd-in-csharp-dotnet.md

 ## Generic SIMD Version

-One of the cool addition to .NET 7 are generic SIMD code through via the namespace `System.Runtime.Intrinsics` that allows you to write SIMD code without dealing with specific CPU instructions, as long as the code stays simple and you can use the [various existing methods available](https://learn.microsoft.com/en-us/dotnet/api/system.runtime.intrinsics.vector256?view=net-7.0#methods).
+One of the cool addition to .NET 7 are generic SIMD code via the namespace `System.Runtime.Intrinsics` that allows you to write SIMD code without dealing with specific CPU instructions, as long as the code stays simple and you can use the [various existing methods available](https://learn.microsoft.com/en-us/dotnet/api/system.runtime.intrinsics.vector256?view=net-7.0#methods).

 This is pretty cool because we can translate the previous scalar loop to a vectorized/SIMD loop with a generic SIMD code that is very simple and easy to follow.